Monday, 5 August 2024

 The photos were good.
 He could tell that.
 But there was something else, too.

-He looked again at the picture.
-Coca-Cola sign, trademark red and opalescent white, badged upon a sky of shocking, ozone blue.
-Edging the frame, canyon-coloured brick of a service station to which the sign was fixed.
-Beyond, a parched highway stretched unto desert, endless.
+He studied the picture which so transfixed him.
+Coca-Cola sign - trademark red and opalescent white - badged upon a sky of shocking, ozone blue.
+Edging the frame, the canyon-coloured brick of a service station to which the sign was fixed and beyond: a parched highway stretching unto endless desert.

-She lingered in the shade aways back from the stall, face partially obscured by a floppy, wide-brimmed hat.
+She lingered in the shade back from the stall, face partially obscured by a floppy, wide-brimmed hat.
 She wore a light dress, for the day was hot.
-He couldn’t tell if she returned his look, or if her gaze was turned upon the trickle of folk who’d somehow stumbled to this part of the bazaar.
-Her table was a fair wander from the main hustle and bustle, up a sloping street, alongside booths advertising crystals and palm-reading and water therapies – he wasn’t convinced any of these were officially part of the market.
-He was the only one here and he was conscious of how long he’d been studying her photos.
+He couldn’t tell if she returned his look, or if her gaze was turned upon the trickle of folk who’d somehow stumbled to this cranny of the bazaar.
+He was the only one here and he was conscious of how long he’d been studying her photos without offering to buy any.
 Others had come and gone.
 She’d smiled nicely and made some brief hellos in French-accented-English.
 But nobody had stopped long.
-She seemed unfazed, unlike her neighbouring stallholders; she appeared to care not for making conversations or sales; she allowed them to drift, and she continued to watch.
-As did he.
+She seemed not to care for making conversations or sales.
+She allowed them to drift and she continued to observe, cat-like.

 ‘They’re all good,’ he stated, eyebrows drawn together in concentration.
-He looked at the Coca-Cola photo again, still held gently in his hands.
+He looked at the Coca-Cola photo again, still held in his hands.
 ‘This one is very good.’
-He heard the truth and the confusion in his voice, the restlessness pooled and resonant in his chest, stretching out to the photo, to the photographer; the why is it good? unanswered by the want.
+He heard the truth and the confusion in his voice, the restlessness pooled and resonant in his chest, stretching out to the photo, to the photographer - the unasked question of, why is it good?

-She laughed, nervously, at ease with her nervousness.
+She laughed, nervously.
 ‘Oui.
 Uh, this one, I like also.’

 ‘You have travelled?’